top of page

 Day 47: 104 miles, 6522 elevation (several wheeeeees)

 The wheees are back.
-The quiet rural roads I was on today, even though winding, had some very pleasant and safe feeling descents.
-They were not as steep as previous downhills and the pavement was better.
+The quiet rural roads I was on today, even though winding, had some enjoyable and safe feeling descents.
+They are not as steep as previous downhills, and the pavement is better.

-Day 47 started with a long, steady, not too steep (average of 5%), climb along Mount Rogers, the highest point in Virginia.
+Day 47 started with a long, steady, not too steep (average of 5%) climb along Mount Rogers, the highest point in Virginia.
 We didn’t climb to the top, but were next to the peak.
-Unlike recent shorter, steeper climbs, this climb was 15 miles long—more like a Colorado climb.
-It was also nice to have the climb start the day, instead of end it.
+Unlike recent shorter, steeper climbs, this climb was long, 15 miles long—more like a Colorado climb.
+It was also nice to have the climb start the day, instead of ending it.
 In the two hours of that climb, I bet I saw all of four cars going either way.
 It was right through a dense forest, too.
-After that I descended that same mountain and wound my way through valleys.
+After that, I descended that same mountain and wound my way through valleys.
 It was spectacular.
-By the end of the ride, it was also hot and humid and that took a lot out of me.
+By the end of the ride, it was also hot and humid, and that took a lot out of me.
 The Relive video gives you some idea of the terrain.

 Day 48: 99 miles, 5453 elevation (several wheeees)

-Back home I would go ride around the block a few times to get a 99 mile ride to tip over to 100.
+Back home, I would go ride around the block a few times to get a 99-mile ride to reach 100 miles.
 I don’t need that now.
 Haha.
 A few wheees again today.
-Like yesterday, the descents were longer and more fun and I happily yelled “wheeeee!” several times.
+Like yesterday, the descents were longer and more fun, and I happily yelled “wheeeee!” several times.

 Check out the Relive Video and note the Great Valley, which I ride through in the beginning of the day.